FedeDP/libmodule/README.md

 ## But...why?

-We all know OOP is not a solution to everything and C is still a beautiful and much used language.
+We all know OOP is not a solution to every problem and C is still a beautiful and much used language.
-Still, I admit to love code modularity that OOP enforces; moreover, I realized that I was using same code and abstractions over and over in my C projects (both side projects and at my job).
+Still, I admit to love code modularity that OOP enforces; moreover, I realized that I was using same code abstractions over and over in my C projects (both side projects and at my job).
 So I thought that writing a library to achieve those same abstractions in a cleaner and simpler way was the right thing to do.

 ## Build dep and how to build